 The ECOPAS Work Programme

-Built on seven interrelated and complementary Work Packages, ECOPAS defines and strengthens the potential of European research in the Pacific by creating a platform and portal for knowledge exchanges, a long-term plan for capacity building, and a strategic plan for Pacific state and non-state involvement.
-ECOPAS organises a series of interrelated events in Europe and the Pacific, including a spectacular performance by the The Oceania Centre for Arts, Culture and Pacific Studies at the USP, Moana: The Rising of the Sea, which is touring internationally in 2015.
-The conference Restoring the Human to Climate Change was held in December 2013 at the USP’s campus in Suva, Fiji.
-ECOPAS also continuously publishes policy briefs, organises round tables, advises the European Commission and European Parliament on Pacific affairs and provides field studies as well as reviews and reports on climate change, sustainable development, gender, and other issues.
-Two upcoming outcomes of the project are a major Pacific conference in Brussels from 24-27 June 2015, and a long-term agenda for Pacific research for submission to the European Commission.
+Built on seven interrelated and complementary Work Packages, ECOPAS was designed to define and strengthen the potential of European research in the Pacific by creating a platform and portal for knowledge exchanges, a long-term plan for capacity building, and a strategic plan for Pacific state and non-state involvement.
+ECOPAS organised a long series of interrelated events in Europe and the Pacific, including a spectacular performance by artists from the Oceania Centre for Arts, Culture and Pacific Studies at the University of the South Pacific: “Moana: The Rising of the Sea”, which toured internationally in 2015.
+The conference “Restoring the Human to Climate Change” was held in December 2013 at the University of the South Pacific main campus in Suva, Fiji.
+ECOPAS also published policy briefs, organised round tables in Brussels of diplomats, scientists and EU officials, advised the European Commission and European Parliament on the multitude of Pacific affairs, acted as research liaison between Europe and Pacific diplomats at the United Nations, and provided field studies as well as reviews and reports on climate change, sustainable development, gender, and other key issues.
+Two major final outcomes of the project were a major Pacific conference in Brussels from 24 – 27 June 2015, and a long-term agenda for Pacific research that was submitted to the European Commission at the end of the ECOPAS project period.

 WP1: Management and Project Coordination.
 Managed by Participant 1, the Bergen Pacific Studies Research Group (BPS) / University of Bergen, NORWAY.
 Work Package Leader: Professor Edvard Hviding.